 During normal periods of operation, refineries employ almost as many contractors as direct permanent employees.
 During these periods, the main tasks of contractors include maintenance, engineering, inspection, water treatment and security.
-However, compared to normal periods of operation, the number of contractors could as much as double during periods when some production units are shut down to allow for major upgrade and maintenance programs (called "turnarounds", which occur every 4-6 years).
+However, the number of contractors can double during periods when some production units are shut down to allow for major upgrade and maintenance programs (called "turnarounds", which occur every 4-6 years).